|

 System.
 On top of that, I have a few relics (like my VCR and Laser

-Disc Player), some new toys (my HDTV PVR cable box is my favourite new addition)
+Disc Player), some new toys (my HDTV PVR cable box is my favorite new addition)

 and I also have an X-BOX 360 to toy around with on those lonely nights.